SharpComeOn/movie_recommender/README.md

-This is movies recommendation system developed by Techlent 2022 summer 3.
+This is movies recommendation system developed by Techlent 2022 summer team 3.